Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-12-08-a-poo-machine-a-glass-of-rose-and-the-wall-oginas-one-afternoon-at-mona.md

 ---
 layout: post
-title: 'A Poo Machine, A Glass of Rose and The Wall O'Gina's: One Afternoon At MONA'
+title: "A Poo Machine, A Glass of Rose and The Wall O'Gina's: One Afternoon At MONA"
 date: 08-Dec-2014
 categories: tbd
 ---